I Like Accounting

 👉 Answer:

-• Inventory is a variable cost.
+• Factory is a fixed cost.

 Random FAR 🔀 Try Again 🔁